samdengler/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

    ![Hello World in Browser](images/browser-hello-world.png)

 Congratulations!
 You have successfully used SAM Local to start a local development environment.
+Keep the window open that is running the `sam local start-api` command until this module is complete.

 Next, let's look at how you can use SAM Local to test changes to your API.